-Offering up a little piece of Greece in Bogotá, Sitaras took it upon himself to introduce the locals to what an authentic souvlaki shop is all about, right down to serving up real gyros.
+Offering up a little piece of Greece in Bogotá, Sitaras took it upon himself to introduce the locals to what an authentic souvlaki shop is all about, right down to serving up authentic gyros.

-Patrons, both loyal and new, head out to Salonika for lunch, dinner and drinks.
+Patrons, both loyal and new, head out to Salonika for lunch, dinner, and drinks.
 The locals are both curious and receptive of the Greek cuisine, even booking parties and gatherings at Salonika.

 Greek food, especially souvlaki, is popular in Colombia